ahsanahmeda211-source/US-Health-Care-analysis-Dashboard/README.md

 - **Comprehensive Data Structure:**
   - The ER Diagram provides a clear understanding of the data architecture, supporting robust and accurate analyses.

+---
+## Conclusion

+The U.S. Healthcare Industry Dynamics project for 2019-2020 offers a comprehensive and insightful analysis of the healthcare landscape, utilizing advanced data analytics and visualization tools.
+Through meticulous data cleaning, DAX calculations, and interactive visualizations, this project provides valuable insights and strategic intelligence for healthcare stakeholders.